nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Name of contact will always be at the top of each contact and cannot have its order changed.
 * Information that can have its order changed: Tags, Phone Number, Email, Address.
-* Information that are not specified will be ordered last in default order.
+* Information that are not specified will be ordered last and follow the default order.
 (Tags > Phone Number > Email > Address)

 Example: